evannetwork/evannetwork.github.io/dev/hello-world.md

 truffle(dev)> migrate
 ```

-When you are still in the development process and use the local developing network, the simplest way to always deploy all changes in your local files is to always run this command
+When you are still in the development process and use the local developing network, the simplest way to always deploy all changes in your local files is to always run this command:

 ```
 truffle(develop)> deploy --reset --compile-all